OpenJML/openjml.github.io/tutorial/RACOutput.md

 error messages to be emitted should the assertion be false.
 Consequently a verbose error message contributes to the size of the
 RAC-compiled file.

-The content of the error message is controlled by the `-showRacSource` compilation command-line option.
-By default this is enabled and the error messages contain the source information:
+The content of the error message is controlled by the `-showRacSource` compilation command-line option, which takes one of three options: source, line, or none.
+The default is "source" and produces messages that show part of the source file;
+"line" just gives line information; "none" just gives the message.

+With `-showRacSource=source":
 ```
 T_RacOutput.java:10: verify: JML assertion is false
     //@ assert len == 1;